-In Example 1, the Qlik NPrinting environment will spawn up to 8 content resolvers to QlikView and at the same time spawn 16 additional content resolvers to Qlik Sense.
+In this example, the NPrinting environment will spawn up to 8 content resolvers to QlikView and at the same time spawn 16 additional content resolvers to Qlik Sense.

-When applied against the following connections; (1 QlikView, 3 QLIK Sense) the content resolvers would open/close against all required applications as needed.
+When applied against the following connections (1 QlikView, 3 QLIK Sense) the content resolvers would open/close against all required applications as needed.
 A sample point in time snapshot of an active environment for example could yield the following map of content resolvers: